bhollis/jsonview/README.md

 ## Publishing

 ```
-npm start
+pnpm start
 ```

-`jsonview.zip` can then be manually uploaded to the extension sites.
+`jsonview-chrome.zip` and `jsonview-firefox.zip` can then be manually uploaded to the extension sites.